perj/sebuild/docs/conditions.md

 conditions are always added: lowercase output of `uname` and output of `uname -m`.
 For example `linux` and `x86_64`.

+Condition checks can be negated by prefixing them with a bang (`!`).
+Then the check is successful if the condition is NOT set.

 Conditions can also be added in `CONFIG` like so:

 	CONFIG(